-- 55.1 Considering the general rights of citizens to take part in the conduct of Council affairs, a question may be disallowed by the Chairperson, if in the opinion of the Chairperson it: - is not submitted in accordance with this Division; - 55.1.2 relates to a matter outside the duties, functions and powers of Council; - 55.1.3 may reasonably be considered to be defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - 55.1.4 deals with a subject matter already answered at the Council meeting; - 55.1.5 is aimed at embarrassing a Councillor or a member of Council staff; - 55.1.6 relates to personnel matters; - 55.1.7 relates to the personal hardship of any resident or ratepayer; - 55.1.8 relates to industrial matters; - 55.1.9 relates to contractual matters; - 55.1.10 relates to proposed developments; - 55.1.11 relates to legal advice; - 55.1.12 relates to matters affecting the security of Council property; or - 55.1.13 relates to any other matter which Council considers would prejudice Council or any person.
+Considering the general rights of citizens to take part in the conduct of Council affairs, a question may be disallowed by the Chairperson, if in the opinion of the Chairperson it:

+55.1.1 is not submitted in accordance with this Division; 55.1.2 relates to a matter outside the duties, functions and powers of Council; 55.1.3 may reasonably be considered to be defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; 55.1.4 deals with a subject matter already answered at the Council meeting; 55.1.5 is aimed at embarrassing a Councillor or a member of Council staff; 55.1.6 relates to personnel matters; 55.1.7 relates to the personal hardship of any resident or ratepayer; 55.1.8 relates to industrial matters; 55.1.9 relates to contractual matters; 55.1.10 relates to proposed developments; 55.1.11 relates to legal advice; 55.1.12 relates to matters affecting the security of Council property; or 55.1.13 relates to any other matter which Council considers would prejudice Council or any person.

-- 55.1.14 would require, on the advice of the Chief Executive Officer, an unreasonable diversion of Council resources to prepare a response for public question time. - 55.2 If a question is not disallowed under sub-Rule 55.1, the Chairperson may then accept a question if: - 55.2.1 it relates to a matter or matters on the agenda for the current Council meeting; and/or - 55.2.2 the person has first asked the question in writing to a Councillor or a member of Council staff more than 10 working days before the Council meeting at which the question is submitted. - 55.3 If a question is not disallowed under sub-Rules 55.1 or 55.2: - 55.3.1 the Chairperson may still disallow a question if, subject to sub-Rule 55.3.3, the person asking the same is not in the gallery at the time it is due to be read; - 55.3.2 The Chairperson may, subject to sub-Rule 55.3.3, permit a representative to attend or read a question on behalf of a person who is unable to attend the meeting, or read a question, because of a personal characteristic or attribute protected by law, such as (but not limited to) having a disability, their age or status as a carer,; - 55.3.3 the Chairperson shall not exercise his or her discretion to permit a representative in accordance with sub-Rule 55.3.2 on the ground of inconvenience alone. - 55.4 Questions disallowed by the Chairperson shall be made available to any Councillor on request. - 55.5 Questions may be disallowed by the Chairperson prior to the commencement of a Council meeting
+- 55.1.14 would require, on the advice of the Chief Executive Officer, an unreasonable diversion of Council resources to prepare a response for public question time. - If a question is not disallowed under sub-Rule 55.1, the Chairperson may then accept otherwise disallow a question if: - 55.2.1 it does not relates to a matter or matters on the agenda for the current Council meeting; and/or - 55.2.2 the person has first asked the question in writing before submitting a question for public question time the person asking the same has not previouslyto a Councillor or a member of Council staff more than 10 working days before the Council meeting at which the question is submitted.: - 55.2.2.1 put the question in writing to a Councillor or a member of Council staff; and - 55.2.2.2 received a written response to the question from a Councillor or member of Council staff - 55.3 If a question is not disallowed under sub-Rules 55.1 or 55.2: - 55.3.1 the Chairperson may still disallow a question if, subject to sub-Rule 55.3.3, the person asking the same is not in the gallery at the time it is due to be read; - 55.3.2 the Chairperson may still disallow a question if, subject to sub-Rule 55.3.3, the person asking the question refuses to read the question when called upon by the Chairperson to do so; - 55.3.3 The Chairperson may, subject to sub-Rule 55.3.3, permit a representative to attend or read a question on behalf of considering the general rights of citizens to take part in the conduct of Council affairs, if a person submitting a questionwho is unable to attend the meeting, or read a question, because of a personal characteristic or attribute protected by law, such as (but not limited to) having a disability, their age or status as a carer, the Chairperson may, subject to Rule 55.3.4 permit a representative to attend or read a question on their behalf: - 55.3.455.3.3 the Chairperson shall not exercise his or her discretion to permit a representative in accordance with sub-Rule 55.3.23 on the ground of inconvenience alone. - Questions disallowed by the Chairperson shall be made available to any Councillor on request. - Questions may be disallowed by the Chairperson prior to the commencement of a Council meeting